Why Choose Solar

 The electrical device that converts direct current (DC) electricity collected from sunlight into alternating current (AC) electricity which can be used in your home.

 To prevent insufficient power transfer, we select wires that can handle the output from your system.
 We run wiring from your solar panel system to your net meter.

 4) A Net Meter

-An electricity meter that spins forward and backwards, it can track the electricity that your solar system puts into the power grid, and how much it has pulled from the grid.
+An electricity meter that spins forward and backwards, it can track the electricity that your solar panel system puts into the power grid, and how much it has pulled from the grid.